Single Pixel Reconstruction for One-stage Instance Segmentation: Experiments on Instance Segmentation

-In this section, we provide comparative experiments to the current state-of-the-art methods, along with comprehensive ablation experiments.
+In this section, we provide comparative experiments with the current state-of-the-art methods, along with comprehensive ablation experiments.
 All the experiments are conducted on MS-COCO dataset \cite{lin2014microsoft}.
-We report the standard MS-COCO metrics including AP, ${\rm AP}_{50}$, ${\rm AP}_{75}$ and ${\rm AP}_{S}$, ${\rm AP}_{M}$ and ${\rm AP}_{L}$ (AP at different scales).
+We report the standard MS-COCO metrics including AP, ${\rm AP}_{50}$, ${\rm AP}_{75}$ and ${\rm AP}_{S}$, ${\rm AP}_{M}$ and ${\rm AP}_{L}$ (\texttt{Average Precision} at different scales).
 We report the results in terms of box AP and mask AP jointly.
-Follow the previous work in \cite{he2017mask}, we train using 115k train images (\texttt{train}), and report ablations on the 5k val images (\texttt{val}).
+Follow the previous work in \cite{he2017mask}, we train using 115k training images (\texttt{train}), and report ablations on the 5k validation images (\texttt{val}).